HobnobMancer/pyrewton/Section1_Extracting_Genomes/Section1_Log_File.md

 |  No rank |                   |                   |                   | Helotiales incertae sedis |                  |                  |
 |   Genus  |    Trichoderma    |     Neurospora    |    Magnaporthe    |       Rhynchosporium      |    Aspergillus   |    Penicillium   |
 |  Species |                   |                   |                   |                           |                  |                  |

+### 02-03-2020 Notes on going through indidivudal _Trichoderma spp._
+There are some species that have barely been investigated, some have only been investigated in reference to human health but not for biomass degradation and others have been identified to degrade biomass during investigations to identify fungal species causing rot/degradation to a biomaterial/biomass of interest.
+These species I am interested in pulling down, especially becuase it appears that for these species the phenotype has been characterised by the specific enzymes involve in the degradation phenotype have not.

+However, there is an issue here for some of the species of interst.
+Some of them do not have assemblies available on NCBI :grimacing: so if I want to go with them I need to see if Leighton has any connections that have non-publically available genomes assemlbies of these species.
+These species include:
+- _Trichoderma asperelloides_
+- _T. pseduokoningii_
+- _T. deliquescences_